LubnaMasood/DevOps-Project1/README.md

 _Note: The dark blue rows indicate risks discovered and subsequently added as the project developed._

 ## Front End

+The entry point for this app is the homepage, navigated to with the '/' url suffix.
+When a user enters the website, they are greeted with the following homepage:

+The homepage displays the current Customers and Orders on the website,

 ## Testing & Automation